 I always tell myself to make a schedule and leave room for spontaneity.

 Honestly, I can’t say parenting is easy.
 There’ll be times when you’ll be exhausted and even frustrated.

 But remember: that doesn’t make you a bad mom.
 Instead, pat yourself on the back and keep up the excellent work.

 At this point, I have been asked by many of my friends,” do you guys often fight now that you have a baby?”

 I’ll answer it now.
 We don’t fight physically, but we’ve had arguments here and there that didn’t exist before our daughter was born.

-For example, it could be about how you think your baby should be held and your partner thinks their way is right.
-It could be that you feel like you do not have time for each other anymore.
+For example, it could be about how your baby should be held, and your partner thinks their way is right.
+So it could be that you feel like you do not have time for each other anymore.

 Things like this have affected our relationship, and even today, we fight hard to keep them from breaking us.